 He claims that the more moral thinking is entrenched in a nation, there is less need for instructions and orders about behavior.
 The fact that Jews have so many commandments and that Jewish law delves into the most minute details of Jewish life, proves their lack of moral understanding.
 Therefore, the Jews only adhere to and emphasize control of technical instructions.

 One of Rosenberg’s senior staff members was Dr. Johann Pohl, who was responsible for the looting of many of the Jewish libraries in Eastern Europe.
 Pohl studied Catholic theology and wrote two doctorial works, one on the prophet Ezekiel and the other on the Jewish family during the period of the prophets.
-He visited the Land of Israel and studied Bible and Hebrew in the Hebrew University.
+He visited the Land of Israel and studied Bible and Hebrew at the Hebrew University.
 He even published articles about the archeology of the Land of Israel.
 He later became a librarian in the field of Judaism and advanced to the important role of managing the library of the Institute for the Study of the Jewish Question in Frankfurt.
-He wrote articles on the topic of Judaism, Zionist and Talmud, and even an article about the libraries in the Land of Israel in the Germany librarianship journal Zentralblatt fur Bibliothekswesen.
-Interestingly, in that article he refers to the Jewish National and University Library (later the Israel National Library) and its collections.
-He mentions its founder Dr. Yosef Hazanovitz, the library manager Dr. Hugo Bergman, and other important names such as Gerhsom Shalom and Avraham Schwadron.
+He wrote articles on the topics of Judaism, Zionism and Talmud, and even an article about the libraries in the Land of Israel in the Germany librarianship journal Zentralblatt fur Bibliothekswesen.
+Interestingly, in that article he refers to the Jewish National and University Library (today’s National Library of Israel) and its collections.
+He mentions its founder, Dr. Joseph Chasanowich; the library’s director, Dr. Hugo Bergman; and other important figures such as Gershom Scholem and Avraham Schwadron.

 Karl Georg Kuhn, one of the foremost experts on Judaism in Nazi Germany, presented a different approach to the Talmud.
 He studied Protestant theology, Semitic languages and New Testament Studies in the Jewish Theological Seminar and in Tübingen University.
 He was appointed as a lecturer there years later and taught courses on Talmud, Zionism, the Jewish question and Judaism’s attitude toward Christianity in the Talmud and the Shulchan Aruch.
 In contrast with previous attackers of the Talmud, he avoided provocative words of hatred and even wrote critically about those who did.
 He focused on the Talmud as scientific research.
 He did not use the writings of Eisenmenger, Rohling and their ilk, but based his writing on more academic and neutral sources.